Skip to Main Content

 Policy Criteria

-The policy applies to any paper that: is peer-reviewed, accepted for publication after April 2008, and arises from any direct funding from an NIH grant or cooperative agreement.
+The policy applies to any paper that: is peer-reviewed, accepted for publication after July 1, 2025, and was funded in part or whole by an NIH grant.

 Compliance